Centralisers of Dehn twist automorphisms of free groups: Background

 \begin{proposition} Suppose that the action of $\pi_1(\mathcal{G},v)$ on the Bass--Serre tree $T_\mathcal{G}$ is minimal and non-abelian.
 The homomorphism given by $H \mapsto (H_w)_{w \in V(\G)}$ descends to a homomorphism \end{proposition}

 The kernel of the map $\bar A$ can still be quite complicated, and is described by Bass and Jiang by a 4 term filtration.
-However, in our situation the kernel will be much simpler, and is describable only in terms of \emph{Dehn twists}, which we discuss in the next section.
+However, in our situation the kernel will be much simpler, and is describable only in terms of \emph{Dehn twist automorphisms}, which we discuss in the next section.